denniesia/beaunity/docs/testing.md

 ├── __init__.py
 ````

-To run the test please use the command:
+To run the tests please use the command:
 ````python
 python manage.py test
 ````

+The total is 21 Tests.